What Is Dollar Cost Averaging?

 Let’s face it – everyone FOMO’s but some FOMO more than the rest.
 In case you don’t understand FOMO, it stands for “Fear of Missing Out” which basically means buying a crypto-asset out of the fear it will break out, causing you to “miss the train”.

 This is not a rational strategy.
 It acts on fear and is “bad-for-business”, bad for your crypto-business.
-Acting out of fear and investing your budget all at once will only cause you to miss on other opportunities across time.
+Acting out of fear and investing your budget all at once will only cause you to miss on other opportunities over time.

 Instead of acting out of fear, you can opt for DCA and save yourself the pain of regret, especially when you’re working with smaller budgets.